 The buttons are of good quality, and backlit in four colours, to match the deck colours on the Virtual DJ LE software (a nice touch) – more on this later.
 The (non-replaceable) crossfader is nice and loose, and the channel faders nice and firm.
 There are separate load and cue buttons for each of the four decks.

-Other controls are pretty standard – long-throw pitch faders promise fine control, there’s the usual cue and play/pause, legacy pitch bend, sync and BPM tap, jogwheel mode (scratch/nudge), keylock and pitch range.
+Other controls are pretty standard – long-throw pitch faders promise fine control, there are the usual cue and play/pause, legacy pitch bend, sync and BPM tap, jogwheel mode (scratch/nudge), keylock and pitch range.
 The two sections above each jogwheel control looping, samples and effects, with eight buttons and four infinity controls for each side, and the various output volume controls plus the library selection knob are at the top middle.

 The back of the unit shows off some of the flexibility of the N4.
 There’s the usual power on/off, 12V DC socket (it needs to run on outlet power) and USB socket, the latter with a switch to adjust it between controller and timecode modes.
 There are two inputs for external devices (RCAs) which can be switched between phono (record decks) and line (for CDs, iPods etc), and two outputs for master and booth (again, RCAs).
-In addition, there are balanced XLR outputs for plugging straight in to a PA system.
+In addition, there are balanced XLR outputs for plugging straight into a PA system.

 There are toggle switches here to switch two of the mixer channels between the external inputs and software control, and there’s a crossfader curve adjuster to switch between “normal” and “scratch”.
 Dual 1/8″ and 1/4″ headphones sockets complete the features of this section.